 Please note that a financial declaration is required as part of any scholarship application.

-Scholarship applications close at the end of Term 2 in any given year.
+Donny Trust Agribusiness Scholarship applications close 31 July 2020.
+All other scholarship applications close at the end of Term 2 in any given year.
 Applicants must first complete an enrolment form and attend an enrolment interview to be considered in the scholarship discussions.

 Scholarships and bursaries